 Class 12 Biology - Exam Weightage

-Class 12 Biology contributes roughly 160 marks combined across CBSE Boards and NEET UG, the single largest scoring block for medical-entrance aspirants.
+Class 12 Biology is worth about 160 marks combined across CBSE Boards and NEET UG.
+It is the single largest scoring block for NEET aspirants.

 Class 12 Biology Weightage Snapshot (CBSE 2026 Theory Paper)

 The 70-mark CBSE Class 12 Biology theory paper splits unevenly.
-Genetics and Evolution leads the table at 20 marks, roughly 29% of the theory paper.
+Genetics and Evolution leads the table at 20 marks.
+That is about 29% of the theory paper.

 | Chapter | Topic | CBSE Marks (2026) | NEET 2025 Qs |